 This status shall be returned as specified in 5.9.2.2 and 5.9.2.3 when an ACA exists within the task set.
-Sun 3) No title assigned yet (Unprocessed) [377] 5.5, Page 71, a) through f) list of conditions that indicate tasks no longer exist This list should include receiving the Sense data Aborted-Command/Overlapped-Commands-Attempted.
-(See 5.9.3) Sun 4) Overlapped commands question (Rejected) [378] 5.7.1, Page 72, bottom of page Sending an Overlapped Command is an action that causes the sending initiator port's IOs to be aborted.
+Sun 3) Overlapped commands are another reason the task no longer exists (Accepted, Substantive) [378] 5.5, Page 71, a) through f) list of conditions that indicate tasks no longer exist This list should include receiving the Sense data Aborted-Command/Overlapped-Commands-Attempted.
+(See 5.9.3) Editor's Note: The following new entry will be added to the cited list: c) Receipt of a CHECK CONDITION status with a sense key set to ABORTED COMMAND and an additional sense code set to OVERLAPPED COMMANDS ATTEMPTED (see 5.9.3); Sun 4) Overlapped commands question (Rejected) [379] 5.7.1, Page 72, bottom of page Sending an Overlapped Command is an action that causes the sending initiator port's IOs to be aborted.
 However, I'm not sure if it fits the context since the condition is an indication of a bug.
-I brought it up, I'll let the editor/ committee decide if it fits.
+I brought it up, I'll let the editor/committee decide if it fits.
 Reason for Rejection: Because this is not a "normal mode of operation" it is not appropriate for inclusion in the cited list.
-Sun 5) Incorporate 04-088 (Unresolved) [379] Multiple sections, multiple pages, but 5.7.2, 5.7.3 on page 73 are examples.
+Sun 5) Incorporate 04-088 (Unresolved) [380] Multiple sections, multiple pages, but 5.7.2, 5.7.3 on page 73 are examples.
 The term 'initiator port' is used in many, many places throughout the document to describe a subset of tasks, e.g. 'task(s) of another SCSI initiator port...'.
 My contention is that in most of these cases the group of tasks is more accurately described as the tasks from a SCSI initiator port sent across a particular I_T nexus.
 I already have a document addressing this concern, 04-088, and will continue to pursue this issue via that document instead of in this set of comments.
-Sun 6) Incorrect Logical Unit Selection and REPORT LUNS (Accepted, Substantive) [380] 5.9.4, Page 81, bottom of page 'Any command except Request Sense or Inquiry:' is incomplete.
+Sun 6) Incorrect Logical Unit Selection and REPORT LUNS (Accepted, Substantive) [381] 5.9.4, Page 81, bottom of page 'Any command except Request Sense or Inquiry:' is incomplete.
 The command REPORT LUNS needs to be added to this section.
 Editor's Note: Including the changes described in comment Brocade 15), the cited text will be modified as follows: In response to an a REQUEST SENSE command, a REPORT LUNS command, or an INQUIRY command the SCSI target device shall respond as defined in SPC-3.
 Any command except REQUEST SENSE, REPORT LUNS, or INQUIRY:

+Sun 7) TAS = 1 means no unit attention for cleared tasks (Accepted, Substantive) [382] 5.9.7, Page 82, sentence e) 'e) Tasks for this SCSI initiator port were cleared by another SCSI initiator port;' This is true only if the TAS bit in the control mode page is 0.
+Editor's Note: The cited text will be modified as follows:

-Sun 7) No title assigned yet (Unprocessed) [381] 5.9.7, Page 82, sentence e) 'e) Tasks for this SCSI initiator port were cleared by another SCSI initiator port;' This is true only if the TAS bit in the control mode page is 0.
-Sun 8) 'an unit' [s/b] 'a unit' (Accepted, Editorial) [382] 5.9.7, page 83, multiple paragraphs 'an unit attention' should be 'a unit attention'.
+e) Tasks for this SCSI initiator port were cleared by another SCSI initiator port and the TAS bit was set to zero in the Control mode page for this SCSI initiator port (see SPC-3); Sun 8) 'an unit' [s/b] 'a unit' (Accepted, Editorial) [383] 5.9.7, page 83, multiple paragraphs 'an unit attention' should be 'a unit attention'.